 I really liked Andres…before we started going out.
 New was becoming old quite rapidly for me in the area of relationships.
-Maybe my standards were too high: I had watched every Disney princess movie and decided I was Aurora and needed a Prince Philip.
-And let’s face it, finding a Prince Philip–the hottest guy you’ve ever seen, someone who would romance you the moment they met you, and then risk their life to save you–in elementary school is a difficult feat.
+Maybe my standards were too high; I had watched every Disney princess movie and decided I was Aurora and needed a Prince Philip.
+And let’s face it, finding a Prince Philip, the hottest guy you’ve ever seen, someone who would romance you the moment he met you, and then risk his life to save you in elementary school is a difficult feat.
 But I didn’t see it that way.

-Ironically, I began liking Andres again two years later, and in my fourth grade year, I had my first kiss.
+Ironically, I began liking Andres again two years later, and in my fourth-grade year, I had my first kiss.
 Yes.
-By fourth grade I had made out with a boy.
-My best friend at the time had just been dared to tongue-kiss him, and I got jealous so I had my older sister dare us to french kiss.
-(I promise you, she’s a changed woman).
-We never went back out (I don’t remember at least: if we did it was short-lived), because my like for him quickly dissolved again after other boys caught my eye.
+By fourth grade I had made-out with a boy.
+My best friend at the time had just been dared to tongue-kiss him, and I got jealous so I had my older sister dare us to French kiss [I promise you, she’s a changed woman].
+We never went back out because my like for him quickly dissolved again after other boys caught my eye.

 I dated this adorable little Puerto-Rican boy, Juan, who ended up falling in puppy-love with me.
-I mean this boy was stuck on me even after he moved to Port Saint Lucy two years later.
+I mean this boy was still stuck on me even after he moved to Port Saint Lucy two years later.
 But when I went to middle school and met his older brother, Jean, I had to have him.
-And I did… for a week and a half.
+And I did…for a week-and-a-half.

-Apparently, when he and his brother came to my birthday party, he really had a thing for my best friend’s cousin, but she didn’t feel the same.
-Since he thought I was pretty and knew I was into him, he rebounded to me.
-I had received my second plate of heart-break, but this time, I got a bad case of heart burn.
-I would listen to Usher’s “You got it bad” and cry like a baby for two years.
+Apparently, when Juan and his brother came to my birthday party, he really had a thing for my best friend’s cousin, but she didn’t feel the same.
+Since Jean thought I was pretty and knew I was into him, he rebounded to me.
+I had received my second plate of heart-break, but this time, I got a bad case of heart-burn.
+I would listen to Usher’s, “You got it bad,” and cry like a baby for two years.

 I won’t get into detail about the other middle school heart-breakers, Fernando and Brian, because I think by now the cycle is obvious.

-Ninth grade year was the same thing: Heart break hotel with Rodrigo.
-And then tenth grade arrived.
+Ninth-grade year was the same thing: heart-break hotel with Rodrigo.
+And then tenth-grade arrived.
 That’s when I met Chris.
 My deep care for Chris was unlike any of my past crushes.
-It was this infatuation I couldn’t shake until senior year.
-Every time I saw him my heart would flutter, even if it had been months since the last time I’d seen him; his glistening brown puppy dog eyes, thick pink lips, soft skin.
+It was this infatuation I couldn’t shake until Senior year.
+Every time I saw him, my heart would flutter, even if it had been months since the last time I’d seen him; his glistening, brown puppy-dog eyes, thick lips, soft skin.
 And we were so alike (thanks to a three-hour conversation, his best friend Landon, and MySpace, I knew our common interests were undeniable).
 I went after him, but my pursuit totally failed.
 He had found Christina, and she was giving him something I wasn’t willing to.
 A word of advice: sex can only keep a guy for so long.

-By the beginning of my Senior year he had dumped Christina, and what I viewed as destiny at the time led us back into each other’s lives.
-Landon’s birthday party two years before was when I found out the heart wrenching news of Chris and Christina (first hand).
-But this year she was gone, and my opportunity to snag Chris had reemerged.
+By the beginning of my Senior year, Chris had dumped Christina, and what I viewed at the time as destiny, led us back into each other’s lives.
+Landon’s birthday party two years before was when I found out the heart-wrenching news of Chris and Christina (first-hand).
+But this year, she was gone and my opportunity to snag Chris had reemerged.
 I didn’t hesitate.
 That night I gave him my number.
 The next weekend I had the best kiss of my life (up until that point).
 Life was great.
 It was finally looking like I may soon get my Prince Philip.
 Until he went Houdini on me.

-I discovered a little over a week later that he had started dating a Freshman from my school.
-A promiscuous one at that.
+I discovered a little over a week later that Chris had started dating a promiscuous Freshman from my school.
 The sex issue had resurfaced.
 Although I had my share of boyfriends, I never went all the way with any of them, and Chris was well aware of this fact.

 To make a long story short: again, sex can only keep a guy for so long.
 A month or two later they broke up, and he reconnected with me on New Years, and on January 15th, 2008, I was finally Chris’s girlfriend.
 I was in heaven…for the first week.

-Dace was the acrobatics teacher at the dance studio I taught musical theatre at.
-I didn’t think much of him until we got the chance to hang out through a mutual friend (a friend that was trying to get with me).
+Dace was the acrobatics teacher at the dance studio where I taught musical theatre.
+I didn’t think much of him until we got the chance to hang out through a mutual friend.
 I ended up almost instantly forgetting about Chris.
-Two months later Dace asked me out on prom night.
+Two months later, Dace asked me out on prom night.
 I thought I loved Chris, but if I loved him, I don’t even know what to call what I felt for Dace.